 Did you freeze a bag of cookies for a rainy day?
 Are you still working on that caramel popcorn that came in a silo-sized Christmas tin?
 The best way to jumpstart your new healthy eating lifestyle is to rid yourself of temptations—especially if you know you can’t enjoy treats in moderation.

 Be ruthless in your purge: Chips and crackers, desserts and soda should be the first to go.
 Don’t forget about the ice cream in the freezer or wine on the wet bar.
-If you’re going to start the South Beach Diet, it’s VERY helpful to consult our handbook as you decide what stays and goes.
+If you’re going to start the South Beach Diet, it’s VERY helpful to consult our Grocery Guide as you decide what stays and goes.
 If you’re not the only one in your house, tell your family what you’re doing, ask for their support and have them hide their favorite munchies.